spencertollefson/tsa_claims/README.md

 `combine_and_clean_data.ipynb` | Inputs raw TSA Claims .csv files and performs cleaning and formatting.
 Saves files as .pkl in `/data/clean`.
 `pdf_to_csvs.ipynb` | Inputs the raw 2016 and 2017 data files from TSA that are in the PDF format and converts them into CSV files which are stored in `/data/raw`.
 `plot.ipynb` | Creates all plots used in presentation and blog post.
+`simple_models.ipynb` | Workhose notebook.
+Imports clean data, and executes then saves to disk various models and listings of categories
 `data/` | Directory contains raw and cleaned data.
 `images/` | Includes images and video used to represent data and demonstrate Flask app implementation `legacy` | Code that was used in early analysis to had down a few different paths, but ultimately not implemented in final models or plot s.
 This is messy and unfinished.